adonno/tagreader/README.md

 - Soldering iron with a fairly thin tip
 - About 40cm of thin wire, in, preferably, at least 6 different colors.

-To flash the reader firmware to your D1 Mini you have two options.
-You can load up the [tagreader.yaml](https://github.com/adonno/tagreader/blob/master/tagreader.yaml) in ESPHome and flash it from there, or you can use something like [NodeMCU PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher).
+To flash the reader firmware to your D1 Mini you point ESPHome at [tagreader.yaml](https://github.com/adonno/tagreader/blob/master/tagreader.yaml).
 If you're new to ESPHome, we recommend that you use the [ESPHome Home Assistant add-on](https://esphome.io/guides/getting_started_hassio.html).

 ![Open Case](https://raw.githubusercontent.com/adonno/tagreader/master/docs/open-case.jpg)